Kindergarten – Sixth Grade

-Our elementary school begins at 8:30 a.m. and finishes at 3:00 p.m..
-Each classroom is designed to accommodate up to 24 students, however, average class sizes have historically been less than 20 students.
+Our primary school begins at 8:30 a.m. and finishes at 3:00 p.m.
+Each classroom is designed to accommodate up to 24 students.
 Teachers are provided with assistants to help carry the load and attend to individual needs when required.

-CCA offers both a half-day (8:30-1:00) and full-day (8:30-3:00) kindergarten class starting at age 5 as of September 1st.
-Each class can accommodate up to twenty students.
+CCA offers a full-day (8:30-3:00) kindergarten class starting at age 5 as of September 1st, which can accommodate up to twenty-four students.
 The full-day program includes a lunch and nap period as well as additional enrichment activities that correlate with the curriculum.
-Both classes cover similar academics as outlined below:
+The academics covered are outlined below:

 - Bible – To acquaint children with the record of God’s work throughout the pages of Scripture, Bible is taught in a survey format beginning at creation and going through Jesus’ death, burial and resurrection.